Vettabase/ansible-role-linux-for-postgresql/README.md

 Also if you want to run the playbook without closing and opening some ports, use the command below:

-`ansible-playbook linux-playbook.yaml skip-tags "iptables"`
+`ansible-playbook linux-playbook.yaml skip-tags "always"`

 The command optimizes linux for postgresql by leaving almost all ports open on linux.

 Finally if you want to set up iptables without optimizing kernel parameters, use the command below:

-`ansible-playbook linux-playbook.yaml skip-tags "always"`
+`ansible-playbook linux-playbook.yaml skip-tags "kernel-linux"`

 ## Developed By: [Vettabase Ltd](vettabase.com)